gergelyszaz/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay/02-patching-liferay.markdown

 - `rm`: Removes previously stored patch level information.

 For detailed usage information, run `patching-tool help store`.

+## Showing collisions between patches and deployed plugins [](id=list-collisions)

+Some patches update files which can be customized through plugins.
+In these cases the customizations will need to be updated.
+To help identifying which files are affected, run the `patching-tool list-collisions` command.
+This command is an alias for the "diff" command and is equivalent to running the following:

+    patching-tool diff collisions files _base

+`_base` is the name of the patch level which will be used as the base for the current patch level.
+`_base` patch level is automatically stored after installing patches.
+Patches must contain source code.

+**Note:** As of Patching Tool 2.0.9, only collisions on jsp files in fragment bundles are shown.

 ## Separating the Patches from the @product@ Installation [](id=separating-the-patches-from-the-product-installation)